 A whole variety of art critics from major news outlets took notice of George Chann’s enormous talent.
-Rollin McKinney, the Art Director of the Los Angeles County Museum of Art (LACMA), introduced George Chann’s artwork to many of the museums listed above and helped to open doors some of his most notable shows.
+Rollin McKinney, the Art Director of the Los Angeles County Museum of Art (LACMA), introduced George Chann’s artwork to many museums.
+This helped to open doors to some of his most notable shows.
 In fact, George Chann was the first Chinese artist to exhibit at the LACMA.

-The highly respected Alfred Frankenstein of the San Francisco Chronicle, critic Alexander Fried and Kay English, Art Director of the San Francisco Examiner both wrote excellent reviews of George Chann artwork after attending Chann’s first show at the Palace of Legion of Honor (1942) and subsequent shows in the San Francisco area (CPLH and De Young Museum both in 1944).
+Alfred Frankenstein of the San Francisco Chronicle, critic Alexander Fried and Kay English, Art Directors of the San Francisco Examiner both wrote excellent reviews of George Chann artwork.
+These reviews came after attending Chann’s first show at the Palace of Legion of Honor (1942) and later shows in the San Francisco area (CPLH and De Young Museum both in 1944).

-George Chann artist exhibitions in Los Angeles also garnered him numerous public admirers.
-Alma May Cook of the Los Angeles Herald Express followed his career and wrote several reviews about his obvious talent and developing career.
+George Chann art exhibitions in Los Angeles also garnered him many public admirers.
+Alma May Cook of the Los Angeles Herald Express followed his career and wrote several reviews about his talent.
 The great art critic, Arthur Miller of the Los Angeles Times, and later Howard Devere of the New York Times, both wrote one or more articles documenting Chann’s outstanding achievements.
-George Chann artwork was also published in national magazines including Art Digest Magazine, Art News, and Life Magazine.
+George Chann’s artwork appeared in national magazines like Art Digest Magazine, Art News, and Life Magazine.
 George Chann paintings were also represented in the Joan Ankrum Gallery and the Heritage Gallery (Los Angeles) from the 1960s through the 1980s.
-Because of the promotion of his work and the glowing assessments in the press, George Chann paintings began to sell to prominent collectors from Hollywood, including the famous actor, Edward G. Robinson.
+Because of the promotion of his work and the glowing reviews in the press, George Chann paintings began to sell to prominent collectors from Hollywood.
+This included the famous actor, Edward G. Robinson.

-In 1947, George Chann returned to China and spent the next few years embracing his culture and incorporating his Asian culture into his artwork.
-While in Shanghai, George Chann met, Yvonne Chun, his wife-to-be.
-As the difficulties of the Communist takeover became more evident, the Chann’s left for Hong Kong in April 1949 where they were married.
+In 1947, George returned to China.
+He spent the next few years embracing his culture and incorporating his Asian culture into his artwork.
+While in Shanghai, he met his wife-to-be, Yvonne Chun.
+As the difficulties of the Communist takeover became more evident, the Chann’s left for Hong Kong in April 1949 where they married.
 Leaving behind their embattled home, the Chann’s returned to the United States.
 Their daughter, Janet, was born in San Francisco, CA in 1950.

-After returning to the United States, George Chann realized that the Los Angeles art scene had changed dramatically.
-In order to reestablish himself in the art community he began to exhibit new works at the James Vigeveno Gallery.
-At this gallery, the artwork of George Chann was unique.
-This gallery exhibited American artists such as Grandma Moses and Paul Clemens, but was primarily focused upon European artists such as Van Gough, Renoir, Chagall and Rouault.
+After returning to the United States, George Chann realized that the Los Angeles art scene had changed.
+To reestablish himself in the art community he began exhibiting new works at the James Vigeveno Gallery.
+At this gallery, his artwork was very unique.
+The gallery exhibited American artists such as Grandma Moses and Paul Clemens, but focused upon European artists such as Van Gough, Renoir, Chagall and Rouault.

-Perfectly comfortable with the abstract, George Chann began to integrate his Chinese heritage into the predominant artistic direction of the 1950’s, Abstract Expressionism.
-George Chann took to this new style and began developing a combination of calligraphy and oils painted with precise individual strokes.
-Painting methodically, one color and shape over another, George Chann would often create collages of poetry painted on rice paper.
+Comfortable with the abstract, George Chann began to integrate his Chinese heritage into the predominant artistic direction of the 1950’s, Abstract Expressionism.
+He took to this new style and began developing a combination of calligraphy and oils painted with precise individual strokes.
+Painting with one color and shape over another, George Chann often created collages of poetry painted on rice paper.

-George Chann died in May, 1995 after having pursued a lengthy and successful artistic career.
+George Chann died in May, 1995 after enjoying a successful artistic career.

 Beginning in the year 2000, George Chann’s artwork and unique talent began a new trajectory.
-Major retrospectives were launched in Taipei, Taiwan.
-In 2005 another major exhibition was launched, a retrospective of abstract works, was organized in Shanghai.
-In 2014, Christie’s Hong Kong initiated an effort to bring the genius of George Chann to their Chinese collectors.
-This exhibit and sale titled The Trajectory of George Chann shows not only the artistic development of the artist but also the strong sales prices for the artist’s work through the years.
+There was a major retrospective in Taipei, Taiwan.
+In 2005, another major retrospective of his abstract art was in Shanghai.
+In 2014, Christie’s Hong Kong initiated an effort to bring his genius to their Chinese collectors.
+This exhibit and sale was titled The Trajectory of George Chann.
+It shows his artistic development and his strong sales prices through the years.